amanplans/csp-header/CspHeader/CspAngular/README.md

 # CspAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.
+On 2023-04-12 the project has been updated to Angular preview version 16.0.0-next.7

 ## Development server